Visa Extension Status: Can You Stay in the U.S.?

 The visa extension processing time can feel uncertain.

-If your application was filed on time and properly documented, USCIS generally allows you to remain in the United States while your visa extension status is pending.
+Still, if you filed on time and documented your application properly, USCIS generally allows you to remain in the United States while your visa extension status is pending.

 From a documentation standpoint, protection comes from: